Skip to contents

 Source

-The dataset used in the example was originally published in Satar & Yokomi (2022) under the CC-BY-NC license
+The dataset used in the example was originally published in Satar & Yokomi (2022) under the CC-BY-NC license.
+The start values and equations for the 'briere1', 'lactin1', 'mod_polynomial' and 'wang' models have been obtained from the devRate package.

 Arguments